Chart Color Schemes

 Caulfield - North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified a total of 69 projects that are likely to impact the area, with key projects including Caulfield Village - Stage 9219-229 Balaclava Road Mixed-Use Development, Caulfield Plaza Redevelopment, and Caulfield Village.
-The following list details those projects most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 69 projects that may affect the region.
+Notable projects include Caulfield Village - Stage 9219-229 Balaclava Road Mixed-Use Development, Caulfield Plaza Redevelopment, and Caulfield Village.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.